rcqx/psychrometrics/1_psychrometrics/README.md

 ## 1.10 Typycal  air-conditioning processes

-Charts can be used to solce several process problem involving moist air.
-Following example are at constant total pressure, 101.325 kPa
+ASHRAE Charts can be used to solce several process problem involving moist air.
+Following examples are at constant total pressure, 101.325 kPa

+Please find notebooks in the examples folder with guided resolutions as shown in chapter 1 of 2017 ASHRAE fundamentals

 ### Moist Air Sensible Heating or Cooling